THE ODYSSEY EXPEDITION

 The Big Idea

-I’ve had the idea of doing The Odyssey Expedition around 8 years ago while I was backpacking around South East Asia.
-I had wanted to visit every country in the world since I was a kid and it excited me that I had the opportunity to visit off-the-beaten-track places like Bangladesh, Burma and Brunei – it dawned on me that with a British Passport, I could – if I tried hard enough – visits every single one of those weird and wonderful places.
+I had the idea of doing something like The Odyssey Expedition since 2002 while I was backpacking around South East Asia.
+I had wanted to visit every country in the world since I was a kid and it excited me that I had the opportunity to visit off-the-beaten-track places like Bangladesh, Burma and Brunei – it dawned on me that with a British Passport, I could – if I tried hard enough – visit every single one of those weird and wonderful places.
 The only thing stopping me was the fact that several countries at that time were still at war.
-Wars which, I’m happy to say, are now over.

 After clocking up a total of 70 countries on various backpacking adventures and fielding the idea of The Odyssey Expedition to people in the media, in 2008 I decided it was time to stop talking about it and DO IT.
 I managed to get a meeting with the head of television development in Lonely Planet – they liked the idea, and what’s more they thought that it was doable.
 The stage was set.